Mammogram: Essential Guide for Confident Care

 Frequently Asked Questions

-An abnormal mammogram result does not necessarily mean you have cancer.
-Your doctor may recommend additional tests”such as further mammograms or other imaging”to clarify the findings and make an accurate diagnosis.
+An abnormal result does not always mean cancer.
+Your doctor may order additional tests such as ultrasound or biopsy.

 Ask Our Experts